 - Instead of the Creole seasoning, you could substitute Cajun seasoning or Old Bay seasoning.

-- You can also make fried oysters without cornmeal by substituting panko, breadcrumbs, or cracker crumbs.
+- You can also make crispy fried oysters without cornmeal by substituting panko, breadcrumbs, or cracker crumbs.
 In addition, you can use flour only.

-- To give them a spicy kick, add a tablespoon or so of hot sauce to the buttermilk before soaking them.
+- To give them a spicy kick, add a tablespoon or hot sauce to the buttermilk before soaking them.
 This recipe can also be made without buttermilk by replacing it with an egg wash.

-🍽 Where to buy fresh oysters:
+๐ฝ Where to buy fresh oysters:

-🍽 Do oysters need to be rinsed before frying them:
+๐ฝDo oysters need to be rinsed before frying them:

 The answer is it depends on who you ask.
-Most cooks do not rinse them when making dishes such as Oysters Rockefeller or oyster stew because the salty brine or liquor surrounding the oyster is packed with flavor.
+Most cooks do not rinse them when making dishes such as Oysters Rockefeller or oyster stew because the salty brine or oyster liquor surrounding them is packed with flavor.
+I generally do not rinse them.

-🍽 What sides to serve with this recipe?
+๐ฝWhat sides to serve with this recipe?

-Fried oysters are typically served with either homemade or purchased tartar sauce, remoulade sauce, ketchup, or a seafood cocktail sauce on the side.
+While I like mine plain, many folks like to serve them with either homemade or purchased tartar sauce, remoulade sauce, ketchup, or a seafood cocktail sauce on the side.
 I have also seen them served with barbecue sauce, melted butter with lemon, and even buffalo sauce.

-🍽 How many varieties of oysters are there?
+๐ฝHow many varieties of oysters are there?

 - The majority of oysters consumed in the US are harvested in oyster farms and beds in the warm waters of the Gulf of Mexico and along the east coast of the southern states.